oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

-## Combined Format for Issuance {#combined_format_for_issuance}
+## SD-JWT Issuance {#issued_sd-jwt}

-Besides the SD-JWT itself, the Holder needs to learn the raw claim values that are contained in the SD-JWT, along with the precise input to the digest calculation and the salts.
-To this end, the Issuer sends the Disclosure objects that were also used for the hash calculation, as described in (#creating_disclosures), to the Holder.
+In addition to the Issuer-signed JWT itself, the Holder needs to learn the raw claim values that it contains, along with the precise input to the digest calculation including the salts.
+To this end, the Issuer sends the Disclosures that were used for the hash calculation, as described in (#creating_disclosures), to the Holder as part of the SD-JWT.

-The data format for sending the SD-JWT and the Disclosures to the Holder MUST be a series of base64url-encoded values, each separated from the next by a single tilde ('~') character as follows:
+The data format for the SD-JWT is the Issuer-signed JWT followed by the Disclosures as a series of values separated by, and ending with, a single tilde ('~') character as follows:

 ```
-<SD-JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure N>
+<Issuer-signed JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure N>~
 ```

-The order of the base64url-encoded values MUST be an SD-JWT followed by the Disclosures.
+The order of the tilde separated values MUST be the Issuer-signed JWT followed by the Disclosures and ending with a single tilde ('~') character.

-This is called the Combined Format for Issuance.

-The Disclosures and SD-JWT are implicitly linked through the digest values of the Disclosures included in the SD-JWT.
+The Disclosures are implicitly linked to the SD-JWT payload through the digest values included therein.

 ### Example

-For [Example 1](#example-1), the Combined Format for Issuance looks as follows:
+For [Example 1](#example-1), the issued SD-JWT looks as follows:

 <{{examples/simple/sd_jwt_issuance.txt}}

 (Line breaks for presentation only.)

-## Combined Format for Presentation {#combined_format_for_presentation}
+## SD-JWT Presentation {#presented_sd-jwt}

-For presentation to a Verifier, the Holder sends the SD-JWT and a selected subset of the Disclosures to the Verifier.
+For presentation to a Verifier, the Holder sends the SD-JWT including only its selected set of the Disclosures to the Verifier.

-The data format for sending the SD-JWT and the Disclosures to the Verifier MUST be a series of base64url-encoded values, each separated from the next by a single tilde ('~') character as follows:
+The SD-JWT format is the same as in (#issued_sd-jwt) but including only the selected Disclosures.
+A Key Binding JWT, defined in (enabling_key_binding), MAY be included as the last element of the SD-JWT.
+The format is illustrated as follows:

 ```
-<SD-JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure M>~<optional Key Binding JWT>
+<Issuer-signed JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure M>~<optional Key Binding JWT>
 ```

-The order of the base64url-encoded values MUST be an SD-JWT, Disclosures, and an optional Key Binding JWT.
-In case there is no Key Binding JWT, the last element MUST be an empty string.
+The order of the tilde separated values MUST be an Issuer-signed JWT, Disclosures, and an optional Key Binding JWT.
+In the case there is no Key Binding JWT, the last element MUST be an empty string.
 The last separating tilde character MUST NOT be omitted.

-This is called the Combined Format for Presentation.

 The Holder MAY send any subset of the Disclosures to the Verifier, i.e., none, multiple, or all Disclosures.
 For data that the Holder does not want to reveal